Y-Elsayed/Customizable-Multi-Purpose-Chatbot/README.md

 - **Controller**:
   - The `BackendService` and `ChatbotService` are responsible for managing user input, invoking the appropriate services, and processing responses.

-### Service Layer:

-- **BackendService**: Manages interactions between the chatbot service, data processing service, and database.
-- **ChatbotService**: Handles interactions with the chatbot model for generating responses.
-- **DataProcessingService**: Processes incoming user queries, including data fetching and searching relevant information.
-- **DatabaseService**: Manages the database, creating tables, storing, and fetching data for the chatbot.